UX RESEARCH CASE STUDY

 Key Findings

 | 1.
-CFP is essential and irreplaceable CFP is not a workaround or an edge case, it's load-bearing infrastructure.
-For Lumber alone, 91% of orders run through it.
-Removing or deprioritizing the feature would directly halt sales. | 2.
+CFP is essential and irreplaceable For Lumber alone, 91% of lumber orders run through CFP.
+Removing or deprioritizing the feature would halt sales across the business units that depend on it. | 2.
 CFP lacks guardrails The feature has no meaningful validation or error prevention.
-Users routinely entered the wrong unit of measure, category, or model numbers, often without any system feedback.
-These weren't user errors so much as design failures. |
+Users routinely entered the wrong unit of measure, category, or model number, and the system gave no feedback when they did. |

 | 3.
-Associates are succeeding in spite of the system Users had developed a rich set of workarounds, using CFP as a bypass when catalog search failed.
-This signaled that the system had created a gap wide enough to require improvisation at scale. | 4.
-The 30-hour problem Journey mapping the Complex Quoting workflow surfaced the study's most striking finding: a single $550K project (two buildings, 200+ line items) required approximately 30 hours end-to-end, spread across multiple rounds of manual data entry, vendor follow-ups, and document review. |
+Associates are succeeding through workarounds Users had built a rich set of workarounds, treating CFP as a bypass when catalog search failed.
+The workarounds were standardized enough across teams to function as informal processes. | 4.
+The 30-hour problem Journey mapping the Complex Quoting workflow surfaced the headline number: a single $550K project (two buildings, 200+ line items) took roughly 30 hours end-to-end across manual data entry, vendor follow-ups, and document review. |

 From Insights to Action